-LONDON—STR’s preliminary June 2017 data for Singapore indicates higher occupancy levels and lower rates.
+LONDON—STR’s preliminary June 2018 data for hotels in Singapore indicates strong performance results.

 Based on daily data from June, Singapore reported the following in year-over-year comparisons: